Deer Hunting Seasons

 - Shotguns of 10, 12, 16, or 20-gauge are allowed.

-- Muzzleloader firearms will be permitted during the shotgun season provided hunters possess a current shotgun deer permit and comply with muzzleloader restrictions.
+- Muzzleloaders will be permitted during the shotgun season provided hunters possess a current shotgun deer permit and comply with muzzleloader restrictions.
 Hunters taking a deer must tag the deer with the shotgun deer tag immediately after taking.
 All shotgun deer season fluorescent orange requirements will be enforced.

 - Firearms for muzzleloader deer season are limited to .45 caliber or larger using percussion caplock, flintlock, and in-line ignition systems using percussion caps, rifle, or shotshell primers.
 Only single barrel or double barrel firearms that must be loaded from the muzzle are permitted.